 Here's how you can apply for permanent residency without a job offer in 2021:

 - Step 1: Create an Express Entry Profile.

 - Step 2: When asked about your preference for residence choose Saskatchewan.

 - Step 3: Create your profile on the online portal of SINP.

 - Step 4: Once you have completed all the formalities, it will be scrutinized by the authorities of Saskatchewan immigration.

 - Step 5: You will then be given a specific time to upload your documents in PDF format.
-It would be best if you respond to them as soon as possible.

 - Step 6: If they find you suitable, they will provide you with a provincial nomination.

 - Step 7: Apply for being a permanent resident.

 - Step 8: You will then get your visa for the visas avenue